alexcolls/qwami/QWAMI_TOKEN.md

 **Q: What happens if my KWAMI runs out of Energy?**
 A: It can still function with local features and models, but can't make API calls to cloud services.

+### Dividends & Staking

+**Q: When are dividends distributed?**
+A: Every Friday at 00:00 UTC.
+Distributions are automatic and proportional to your holdings.

+**Q: What if I hold QWAMI in staking?**
+A: Staked QWAMI still receives full Friday dividend distributions + staking APY rewards.

+**Q: How are dividends calculated?**
+A: Your share = (Your QWAMI / Total Circulating QWAMI) × 80% of weekly profits from market.kwami.io and candy.kwami.io.

+**Q: What currency are dividends paid in?**
+A: Dividends are paid in SOL (Solana's native currency).

+**Q: Can I reinvest dividends automatically?**
+A: Automated dividend reinvestment will be available in Q4 2025.

+**Q: What's the minimum holding for dividends?**
+A: Any amount of QWAMI qualifies for proportional dividends.
+Even 1 QWAMI earns dividends.

 ## Resources

 - **Website**: https://qwami.io